aggepap/dealAngularApp/README.md

 <p>9.
 Create a new user or use user: "admin@email.com" and password: "Changeme123!" for admin access</p>

+<h2>💻 Built with</h2>

+Technologies used in the project:

+- Angular
+- Tailwind CSS
+- Java
+- Spring Boot
+- Javascript

 <h2>🛡️ License:</h2>

 This project is licensed under the MIT